flattenthecurve/guide/_sections/act_and_prepare/en/02-do/cleaning-products.md

+{:.do}
-# Be careful when using or mixing cleaning products at home
+# Be careful when mixing cleaning products at home

 These cleaning products do not mix: